sidharth74659/POC/slides.md

 > **Still not impressed?**

 You can have it to scan from:
-- Little things like: Typos, Grammar, Case-Sensitive, etc. to
+- Little things like: Typos, Grammar, Case-Sensitivity, Sentiment Analysis, etc. to
 - Bigger things like: Security, Accessibility, UI/UX, Bugs, Analyse SEO, Recommend Content, etc.

 All by just adding some instructions in prompt.